+A Narrative of Resistance: The Dandara Community, Brazil

+Author Names

+Department, University, City, Country

+Provide full correspondence details here including e-mail for the corresponding author

+Provide short biographical notes on all contributors here

+Word count:

-A Narrative of Resistance: A Brief History of the Dandara Community, BrazilA Narrative of Resistance: A Brief History of the Dandara Community, Brazil
+A Narrative of Resistance: The Dandara Community, Brazil

-Abstract: This paper presents a brief report on the history of the Dandara Occupation, in the city of Belo Horizonte, Brazil.
-Through a general panorama of the strategies and resistance of the residents and movements involved; this paper shows the importance of the occupied territory in the struggle for the right to housing in the city.
-Through the narratives of the residents, references and photographic remnants of the initial years of the occupation, a temporal line is developed to the present day that reveals the challenges and opportunities for the people of Dandara in the making of their community.
+Abstract: This paper presents the history of the Dandara Occupation, in the city of Belo Horizonte, Brazil.
+By exploring the strategies and resistance of the residents and movements involved, this paper shows the importance of the occupied territory in the struggle for the right to housing in the city.
+Through the narratives of the residents, references, and photographic remnants of the initial years of the occupation, a temporal line is developed that reveals the challenges and opportunities for the people of Dandara in the development of their community.

-Keywords: Dandara; Occupation; Belo Horizonte
+Keywords: Dandara; Occupation; Belo Horizonte; Resistance

 Introduction

 The city of Belo Horizonte, capital of the Minas Gerais State in the Southeast Region of Brazil, is one of the few planned cities in the country.
-However, since its creation, its hinterlands have become characterized by poverty in the peripheral neighborhoods.
+However, since its creation, its peripheral neighborhoods have been characterized by poverty.
 The form in which Belo Horizonte was built forced the working-class population to stay out of the planned circle.
-Therefore, the creation of Belo Horizonte in its conception presented the idea of housing in the formal city as a privilege (see for example, Fernandes (2017)).
+Therefore, the creation of Belo Horizonte embodied the concept that housing in the formal city is a privilege (e.g., Fernandes 2017).

-The original structure of the city, along with many other social and economic processes, is evident in the current, high inequalities that are reproduced within it.
-A study of the João Pinheiro Foundation (FJP) points out that Minas Gerais has the second largest housing deficit in the country: in 2014, Minas Gerais lacked 529,000 housing units.
-In the Metropolitan Region of Belo Horizonte (RMBH), neither the private sector nor the government housing programs (the largest of these being “Programa Minha Casa, Minha Vida”, PMCMV—My House, My Life, Program) were able to solve this problem.
-Instead, the housing deficit in RMBH increases annually.
+The original structure of the city, along with many other social and economic processes, reveals the high inequalities within it.
+A study by the João Pinheiro Foundation (FJP) shows that Minas Gerais has the second-largest housing deficit in the country: in 2014, Minas Gerais lacked 529,000 housing units.
+Neither the private sector nor the government housing programs (the largest of these being “Programa Minha Casa, Minha Vida,” PMCMV—My House, My Life, Program) were able to solve this problem in the Metropolitan Region of Belo Horizonte (MRBH).
+Instead, the housing deficit in MRBH increases year-on-year.

-The housing deficit is a social issue where lack of access to a house is a consequence of market logic.
-Real estate market supply is so expensive and its access so bureaucratic that it becomes unfeasible for a large proportion of the poorest layers of society to obtain a home through the formal channels.
-More than that, since housing is treated by the market as a financial asset, there are many properties that are left unoccupied as a form of housing speculation.
+The housing deficit is a social issue where lack of access to housing is a consequence of market logic.
+The real estate market is expensive, bureaucratic, and inaccessible to a significant proportion of the community, who are unable to obtain a home through formal channels.
+Moreover, since housing is regarded as a financial asset, many properties are left unoccupied as a form of speculation.

-This situation in the Metropolitan Region of Belo Horizonte has led to a severe increase in the

-Urban Occupations, reflecting the need for a fight for the “Right to the City” in Belo Horizonte (see Ferrari de Lima et al. 2014).
-Occupation in this context emerges as a reaction to the deficit itself and to the spatial inequalities that have characterized urban centerers in general, and particularly in Belo Horizonte.
-However, there is another relevant element that explains why so many families have been occupying empty land that does not conform to the “social function of the property”: the “cruz do aluguel” (rent cross), as it is called by various social movements.
-It refers to the fact that many poor families simply cannot pay the rent due to the extremely low wage levels among the working-class and the high cost of life in the Metropolitan Region of Belo Horizonte.
+This situation in the MRBH has led to a severe increase in the urban occupations, reflecting the need for a fight for the “Right to the City” in Belo Horizonte (Ferrari de Lima et al. 2014).
+Occupation in this context emerges as a reaction to the deficit itself and to the spatial inequalities that have characterized urban centers, particularly, Belo Horizonte.
+The “cruz do aluguel”—rent cross—also explains why so many families have occupied empty land that does not conform to the “social function of the property.”
+Many poor families simply cannot pay rent due to the extremely low wage levels among the working-class and the high cost of living in the MRBH.